jasongrimes/fretboardfoundation/README.md

 but it works when using Safari or Firefox.)

-Save the PDF file to `pdf/Fretboard-Foundation-YYYY-MM-DD.pdf`, and also copy it over the existing `pdf/Fretboard-Foundation.pdf`.
+Save the PDF file to `pdf/Fretboard-Foundation-YYYY-MM-DD.pdf`, and also copy it over the existing `pdf/Fretboard Foundation.pdf`.

 ## Tag the new version in Git and deploy